 Analytics allows you to identify patterns in data.
 Stacking layers that contain different kinds of data and comparing them to each other based on where things are located is the foundational concept of spatial analysis.
 Within the same geographic space, you often have layers of data about the real world, elevation, land use, parcels, streets, and political boundaries.

 ArcGIS includes a large set of modeling functions that produce analytical results.
 These typically generate new data layers and associated tabular information in your GIS, enabling you to use ArcGIS to model a variety of spatial problems and share your results.
-Analytics includes built-in spatial analysis tools in Map Viewer as well as locator and geoprocessing packages you can add to your portal.
+Analytics includes built-in spatial analysis tools in Map Viewer Classic as well as locator and geoprocessing packages you can add to your organizaiton.

 Apps are lightweight mapcentric computer programs with focused workflows and tools for a specific audience.
 They can be used for tasks such as tracking assets in the field, finding new retail locations, and configuring sites to collect public input.
 Some apps are designed to work on mobile devices, in web browsers, or on desktops, and some apps can run in any of these environments.
 Apps can be hosted as a part of your portal or they can be managed independently.

 ArcGIS Living Atlas of the World content

 By default, ArcGIS Enterprise includes access to ArcGIS Living Atlas of the World content provided by Esri.
 When you sign in to your portal, you can add layers from ArcGIS Living Atlas to your maps or scenes.
-You can also access ArcGIS Living Atlas content from the Esri Featured Content tab of the Gallery and in the analysis tools in Map Viewer and ArcGIS Insights.
+You can also access ArcGIS Living Atlas content from the Esri Featured Content tab of the Gallery and in the analysis tools in Map Viewer Classic and ArcGIS Insights.